Global Polystyrene Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

 Polystyrene is a type of polymer with thermoplastic properties produced from the petroleum-derived monomer, styrene.
 In solid form, it is a colorless and rigid plastic, but it may also be returned to a liquid state by heating, and used again for molding or extrusion.
 It is used to produce many products for industrial and consumer use.
 In fact, its presence as a plastic in everyday life is second only to polyethylene.

-This report contains market size and forecasts of Polystyrene in Japan, including the following market information:
+This report contains market size and forecasts of Polystyrene in South Korea, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Polystyrene manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Polystyrene production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Polystyrene production and consumption in South Korea

 Total Market by Segment: